karmix/aws-cli-mfa/README.md

 * `-d SECONDS` or `--duration SECONDS` - When requesting a session token from AWS, ask that the credentials be valid for SECONDS seconds.

+* `-s` or `--save-keys` - Save non-MFA access keys for use with future calls to `aws-mfa-manager`.

+  The temporary access keys for an MFA session will replace the permanent access keys in a shell's environment that were used to start the MFA session.
+You can not use access keys for an MFA session to setup another MFA session.
+When the temporary MFA session expires, and the `--save-keys` option is not used, you must clear the session credentials then set the access key environment variables back to their original values before you can setup a new MFA session.

+  When you use the `--save-keys` option, `aws-mfa-manager` uses alternative variables in the shell's environment (that to not get overwritten by MFA session credentials) to save a copy of the permanent access keys used to setup the MFA session.  `aws-mfa-manager` will restore saved keys when you clear an MFA session.
+It will also use the saved credentials if you setup a new MFA session without clearing an old one.

 ## bash-functions.gpg2.sh

 This is a set of bash functions that provide an example of how someone